Business & Product Operations

 • Reporting that maintains itself.
 Dashboards and pre-reads that update and summarize themselves, so the cadence runs on signal instead of manual assembly.

-• Roadmap risk, surfaced earlier.
-Synthesizing inputs across a 480-person org to flag misalignment between strategy, roadmap, and resourcing before it escalates.
+• Risk, surfaced earlier.
+Synthesizing inputs across a large, distributed organization to flag misalignment between strategy, plans, and resourcing before it escalates.

 And the site you are reading.
 Each one solves a real problem for a real person.